tacowordpress/tacowordpress/README.md

         \Taco\Loader::init();

+# Adding a new message to the readme file on a new branch called new_branch

 ## PHPUnit tests
 First, you will need to create a database and configure db-config.php to match your database credentials.
 Then run: